jh97uk/One-word/README.md

 **TO DO**

-1. Implement a messages per interval limit

-2. Add a time out for empty sessions.
+1. Add a time out for empty sessions.

 Please also note that the design is subject to change.